4 Simple linear regression

 • Do the observations in the data represent the population of interest, or are there biases in the data that could limit conclusions drawn from the analysis?

-As described in , the goal of this analysis is understand the relationship between the critics scores and audience score for movies on Rotten Tomatoes.
+From , the goal of this analysis is understand the relationship between the critics scores and audience score for movies on Rotten Tomatoes.
 Therefore, there is a practical use for fitting the regression model.
-We observed from that the relationship between the two variables is approximately linear, so it could reasonably be summarized using a line.
-Lastly, the data set includes all movies in 2014 and 2015 that were rated on popular movie ratings websites, so we can reasonably conclude the sample is representative of the population of movies on Rotten Tomatoes.
+We observed from that the relationship between the two variables is approximately linear, so it could reasonably be summarized a model of the form of .
+Lastly, the data set includes all movies in 2014 and 2015 that has a sufficient number of ratings on popular movie ratings websites, so we can reasonably conclude the sample is representative of the population of movies on Rotten Tomatoes.
 Therefore, we are comfortable drawing conclusions about the population based on the analysis of our sample data.

-The simple linear regression model for the movie scores data has the form
+The form of the simple linear regression model for the movie scores data is

-Now let’s discuss how to estimate the slope β1 and the intercept β0.
+Now that we have the form of the model, let’s discuss how to estimate and interpret the model coefficients, the slope β1 and the intercept β0.
 We will estimate σϵ2 in .

-Ideally, we would have data from the entire population of movies rated on Rotten Tomatoes in order to calculate the exact values for β1, β0, and σϵ2.
-In reality we don’t have access to the data from the whole population, but we can use the sample to obtain the estimated regression equation in .
+Ideally, we would have data from the entire population of movies rated on Rotten Tomatoes in order to calculate the exact values for β0 and β1.
+In reality we don’t have access to the data from the entire population, but we can use the sample to obtain the estimated regression equation in

-where β^0 is the estimated intercept, β^1 is the estimated slope, and y^ is the predicted (estimated) response and xi is the value of the predictor variable.
-The subscript i denotes the ith observation.
+where β^0 is the estimated intercept, β^1 is the estimated slope, and y^i is the predicted (estimated) response.

 Specifically for the movie scores analysis, the estimated regression equation is